 Early Years SEND Learning Support Assistants

-A well-resourced, successful and forward thinking Primary Academy close to Hayes in the West London borough of Hillingdon are looking to recruit Learning Support Assistands to work with children with Special Educational Needs and Disabilities within their Early Years classes.
+A well-resourced, successful Primary Academy in Slough are looking to recruit a number of Learning Support Assistands to work with children with Special Educational Needs and Disabilities within their Early Years classes.

-The school is a friendly and caring place to work, where all staff including the senior management team work together to cultivate an ethos of a work-life balance, as well as having a strong focus on personal and professional development and mutal respect, this school offers a supportive and fun environment.
+The school is a friendly and caring place to work, despite being a large and vibrant Primary school.
+Management and staff work together to cultivate an ethos of a work-life balance, as well as having a strong focus on personal and professional development and mutal respect, this school offers a supportive and fun environment.

 In this role you will be working with children who are joining the school, and will need a variety of support with areas such as social and communication support, and well as providing a nurturing and caring approach to respond to the needs of the child and adapt to ensure they are able to thrive within their new learning environments.